 “Simply put, we think about happiness because we care about what, in the end, we do with our lives.
 That, I think, is exactly the right perspective, and that is why I have found it worthwhile to keep exploring this ancient Greek perspective on happiness.”

-The free lectures start at 6:30 p.m. each Wednesday, Oct.
+The free lectures start at 6:30 p.m. each Wednesday, from Oct.
 16 to Nov.
 13. Tickets, four maximum per person, can be picked up from the Fox Theatre box office, 17 W. Congress St., starting at 11 a.m. on the day of the lecture.
 More information is at DowntownLectures.arizona.edu.